-- on an actual basis; and - on a pro forma basis to give effect to the reorganization transaction as described under "Description of Capital Stock-Reorganization Transaction," including (i) our issuance of the undistributed taxable earnings notes to our existing shareholders in the aggregate principal amount equal to 100% of our undistributed taxable income from the date of our formation through July 31, 2010 as a final distribution resulting from the termination of our "S" Corporation status, equal to approximately \$100,000, (ii) borrowings of \$62,034 under our amended and restated credit facility to repay our existing shareholders \$56,000 of the \$100,000 undistributed taxable earnings notes; borrowings of \$5,033 to repay the current portion of our existing long-term debt; and borrowings of \$1,001 to pay debt issuance costs, (iii) an increase in net deferred tax assets of \$7,170 assuming our "S" Corporation status terminated on July 31, 2010, and (iv) the vesting of 1.086 million restricted stock awards, which increases additional paid-in capital by \$15,700. - on a pro forma basis as adjusted to give effect to: (i) the sale of 3,333,334 shares of our common stock offered by us in this offering assuming an initial public offering price of \$15.00 per share, the midpoint of the filing range set forth on the cover of this prospectus, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us and (ii) the application of the estimated proceeds from this offering as described under "Use of Proceeds."
+- j on an actual basis; and - on a pro forma basis to give effect to the reorganization transaction and stock split as described under "Description of Capital Stock-Reorganization Transaction and Stock Split," including (i) our issuance of the undistributed taxable earnings notes to our existing shareholders in the aggregate principal amount equal to 100% of our undistributed taxable income from the date of our formation through July 31, 2010 as a final distribution resulting from the termination of our "S" Corporation status, equal to \$, and (ii) a change in net deferred tax liabilities of approximately \$ assuming our "S" Corporation status terminated on July 31, 2010. - on a pro forma basis as adjusted to give effect to: (i) the sale of shares of our common stock offered by us in this offering assuming an initial public offering price of \$ per share, the midpoint of the filing range set forth on the cover of this prospectus, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us and (ii) the application of the estimated proceeds from this offering as described under "Use of Proceeds."